perfectboy666/perfectboy666.github.io/_pages/about.md

 * [02/2023] I will join Everest Intelligence Lab at [Ximalaya Inc.](https://www.ximalaya.com/) as an algorithm intern, mainly engaged in multi-round dialogue and large language model related work. 😋
 * [01/2022] I’m very happy to participate in the exchange program at [Harvard University](https://www.harvard.edu/), advised by [Dr. Peter Vaughan Henstock](https://pll.harvard.edu/instructor/peter-vaughan-henstock).
 Through the communication, my basic knowledge of artificial intelligence and level of English have been greatly improved. 🎉
 * [12/2021] As a contributor, I participated in the [HUAWEI Ascend](https://www.hiascend.com/zh/) All-Wisdom Project, and completed the inferring work of the Cascade-RCNN-Resnet101-FPN-DCN model, which was successfully concluded. 💪
-* [10/2021] I was awarded the National Scholarship. 🎉
 * [05/2021] I joined the [Natural Language Processing Lab of Soochow University](http://nlp.suda.edu.cn/) to conduct undergraduate research! 😋
-* [09/2019] I chose to join the Artificial Intelligence Experimental Class at Soochow University. 💪